michaeluno/amazon-auto-links/readme.txt

 = Do I need Amazon Access Keys? =

-For the *Category* and *Tag* unit types, no, you don't need them.
+<s>For the *Category* and *Tag* unit types, no, you don't need them.
 However, for the *search* unit type, you need them as the plugin uses Amazon API.
+However, for the *Search* unit type, and for some items such as `%image_set%` in the *Item Format* option, setting up API keys is required.</s>

-However, for the *Search* unit type, and for some items such as `%image_set%` in the *Item Format* option, setting up API keys is required.
+Yes, all unit types require Amazon access keys (as of v3.8.2).
+You need to issue a pair of keys on either the AWS site or the Amazon Associates page.

-To use the keys you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
+For that, you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
 The keys can be obtained by logging in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).

-More detailed instruction, refer to the [**How to Obtain Access Key and Secret Key**](http://wordpress.org/plugins/amazon-auto-links/other_notes/) section.
+More detailed instruction, please refer to the [To register as a Product Advertising API developer](https://docs.aws.amazon.com/AWSECommerceService/latest/GSG/GettingStarted.html#BecominganAssociate) or [**How to Obtain Access Key and Secret Key**](http://wordpress.org/plugins/amazon-auto-links/other_notes/) section.

-= What does Unit mean? =
+= What does a Unit mean? =

 A unit is a set of rules that defines how Amazon products should be displayed.